SamPlaysKeys/ip_whois_tool/README.md

 ip-lookup -i 8.8.8.8
 ```

-After installation, you can use either the `ip-whois` or `ip-lookup` command - they're aliases for the same functionality.
+After installation, you can use either the `ip-whois` or `ip-lookup` command.
+Both are aliases for the same functionality.

 ## Features